‘Bachelor In Paradise’ Stars Jade Roper and Tanner Tolbert Expecting First Child

 Another Bachelor nation couple is joining the rewarding club of parenthood.
 Ever since Bachelor in Paradise favorites Jade Roper and Tanner Tolbert became engaged, then married, fans have been patiently awaiting news of a growing family.
 The wait is over!
 Jade and Tanner officially announced today that they are expecting their first child.

 Jade took to Twitter to share the exciting announcement.
 Roper said, “We’re crazy grateful to finally announce a little secret we’ve been keeping!
 We’re absolutely head over heels in love already!”
-Along with the tweet, Jade shared two adorable photos of herself and Tanner.
+Along with the tweet Jade shared two adorable photos of herself and Tanner.
 Roper is holding two ice cream cones and Tolbert is holding a book about fatherhood.

 We're crazy grateful to finally announce a little secret we've been keeping!
 We're absolutely head over heels in love already!???? @ttolbert05 pic.twitter.com/2SU0N3GnHn